 If you want your functions to issue error messages, you can use the general error handling routine pari_err.
-The basic syntax is
+The basic syntax is pari_err(e_MISC, "error message");

-'''

-pari_err(e_MISC, "error message");

-'''

-This prints the corresponding error message and exit the program (in library mode; go back to the gp prompt otherwise).
-You can also use it in the more versatile guise where format describes the format to use to write the remaining operands, as in the pari_printf function.
+This prints the corresponding error message and exits the program (in library mode; go back to the gp prompt otherwise).
+You can also use it in the more versatile guise pari_err(e_MISC, format, ...);

+where format describes the format to use to write the remaining operands, as in the pari_printf function.
 For instance: